johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   commentary: |
     This track's instrumentation sounds like it's ripped from a SEGA MegaDrive: and I freaking love it.
 It's weird, whacky and exactly what I want from my pop.

-    The angelic, little vocal runs *Montaigne* peppers throughout beautifully clash with the mechanical tones in the track.
+    The angelic, little vocal runs that Montaigne peppers throughout beautifully clash with the mechanical tones in the track.

 - country: "Austria"
   emoji: "🇦🇹"